-Colin McInnes holds a personal professorial chair in the Department of International Politics and is the University’s Director of Research Excellence.
+Colin McInnes is Pro Vice Chancellor (Research, Knowledge Exchange and Innovation) and holds a personal professorial chair in the Department of International Politics.
 He is a Fellow of the Academy of Social Sciences and a Fellow of the Royal Society for the Arts.
 In 2014 he was appointed by the Secretary of State for International Development as a Non-Executive Director of the UK National Commission (UKNC) for UNESCO, with special responsibility for the Social and Human Sciences.
 He was elected Chair of the UKNC in 2019 and works closely with the British government, UNESCO designations and UNESCO HQ in Paris.
 In 2017 he received the Special Achievement Award at the inaugural Wales Social Research awards, for his 'outstanding personal achievement in research'.

 He has published widely on global health issues and on security.
 His most recent research addresses global health security, global health governance, social media during health crises.
 He is the co-editor of the Oxford Handbook on Global Health Politics and is currently working on two major projects, the first concerning risk and health, the second looking at the use of militaries to provide health assistance during emergencies..